CCathlete/databases/README.md

-# mongodb
+# databases
-A repo for Mongo DB projects.
+A repo for databases projects.